Explore Webster’s Undergraduate Financial Aid Programs and Options

 • Value: $1,000 per academic year.

-• Contact: Your Transfer Admissions Counselor.
+• Contact: Your Transfer Admission Counselor.

 • Deadline: before attendance.

 Competitive renewable scholarship awarded to transfer applicants with a minimum cumulative GPA of 3.5 (as calculated by Webster).
 Preference is given to students earning an associate degree.
-Application form, essay and recommendation from a previous college advisor or professor required.
+Application form, essay and recommendation from a previous college advisor or professor are required.

 The recipient must enroll directly at Webster University within one semester of community college graduation without intermediary enrollment at any other baccalaureate-granting institution.
 Recipients must be enrolled full-time (13-18 credit hours per semester) and attending the Webster Groves campus.
 The Presidential Transfer Scholarship cannot be stacked with any other Webster scholarship and replaces any previous scholarship award offered to the student by Webster University.